... Are you learning English every day?

 - The materials you use (even the best method is useless if you’re learning the wrong thing and filling your head with useless English).

-This is your foundation and getting this right is essential.
+And getting this right is essential.

 Scott and Amundsen didn’t start their legendary race to the South Pole unprepared.
 They put in months of planning and preparation.
-But ultimately, the reason Amundsen succeded and Scott didn’t was consistent relentless action.
-And this is what Extraordinary English Speakers helps you with.
+This is what you did in my initial Master English FAST Accelerator course.
+And it's why I don't let you into EES until you've done that course.
+But ultimately, the reason Amundsen succeeded and Scott didn’t was consistent relentless action.

 You already know what to do… but are you doing it?